 Jonathan enjoys cooking, cycling, the occasional trialthlon (albeit only the short ones!), travel, film, live music and reading.
 He started Bucklebury Wolves free children’s football club 12 years ago, growing from 10 players aged 5 up to 120 players aged between 5 -15 and was proud to carry the Olympic torch as recognition of this in 2012.
-Jonathan has done charity work for Bucklebury Parish Council – assisting with a hall extension and fire insurance valuations – and is very much looking forward to working with TSL as a Trustee during this exciting period of their evolution.
+Jonathan has done charity work for Bucklebury Parish Council – assisting with a hall extension and fire insurance valuations – and is pleased to be working with TSL during this exciting period of the charity’s evolution.

 Karl grew up in Canada, Saint Lucia and Costa Rica.
-After a degree at the University of Toronto, he worked as an environmental journalist and travelled to rainforests around the world.
-As a Rhodes Scholar at Oxford University, he earned graduate degrees in forestry, anthropology and resource economics.
-He has worked in many roles including as a writer, editor, programme leader, adviser, trustee and partner with organisations including the International Institute for Sustainable Development, World Commission on Forests & Sustainable Development, Oxford Centre for Tropical Forests, Eco-Attractions Group and numerous governments, media organisations and UN agencies.
-He speaks English, Spanish, French and Estonian and believes in the power of education to help transform societies and build a more sustainable future.
+After graduating from the University of Toronto, he worked as an environmental journalist and reported from countries around the world.
+As a Rhodes Scholar at Oxford University, he earned postgraduate degrees in forestry, anthropology and economics.
+He has worked for the International Institute for Sustainable Development, World Commission on Forests & Sustainable Development and Trust for Sustainable Living, and with numerous governments, NGOs, UN agencies, media outlets and philanthropic organisations.
+He speaks English, Spanish, French and Estonian and believes in the power of learning to help transform societies and build a more sustainable future.

 Head of Maintenance